tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 Once you create reports or dashboards, you can share them with users who are given Power BI Services accounts.
 The type of license in force dictates how the user can interact with the data.
 Some users may be able to view only the reports and dashboards, and others may be able to collaborate fully.
 For you and your colleagues to manage a report or dashboard, a workspace may be established.
 You bundle and distribute the deliverable as an app.
 Once you share the dataset, it becomes the basis for a new set of dashboards or reports.

 A Power BI report, by default, supplies a holistic view of a dataset.
 It has visuals representing findings from one or more datasets.
 Reports may hold a single visualization or many.

+### Why reports are valuable
+The basis of a report is a single dataset, whereas a dashboard collects many reports.
+With reports, you get a laser-focused view of a topic.
+Moreover, data is static in a non-data-model-based application; such is not the case in a tool such as Power BI.
+The visuals are dynamic because, as the underlying data updates, so do the reports in real time.
+In addition, a user is free to interact with the visuals as little or as much as they want in a report.
+They can also use reports to filter and query in a variety of different ways within Power BI.
+Reports are highly interactive and even customizable based on your organizational role and responsibility.